 Open the Fixed-Point Tool from the model menu by selecting Analysis > Fixed-Point Tool.

-Obtain the ideal numerical behavior of the model by overriding all of the data types with floating-point singles.
+Obtain the ideal numerical behavior of the model by overriding all of the data types with doubles.

 Overridden bus objects are not stored in the base workspace, so you cannot see them in the Bus Editor.
 The Bus Editor continues to display the data types of the bus objects before they were overridden.